formkit/docs-content/guides/build-a-multi-step-form.md

 [`setErrors()`](/essentials/forms#clearing-errors-using-nodeseterrors-or-formkitseterrors) takes 2 arguments: form-level errors (an array), and field-specific errors (an object).
 Our fake backend returns the `err` response which we use to set any errors.

 So, what happens if the user is on step 3 (Application) when they submit, and there are field-level errors on a hidden step?
 Thankfully, so long as the nodes exist the DOM, FormKit is able place these errors appropriately.
-This is why we used a `v-show` for the steps instead of `v-if`.
+Importantly This is why we used a `v-show` for the steps instead of `v-if` — The DOM node needs to exist in order to have errors set on the corresponding FormKit node.

 ## Putting it all together

 And Voilà! 🎉 We are finished!
-The final form has more content and next/prev buttons to make it feel more real.
+We've added some more UI to the final form such as next/prev buttons to make it feel more real.
 Here it is — a fully functioning multi-step form:

 <example
   :file="[
     '/_content/examples/guides/multi-step-form/final-form/example.vue',
-    '/_content/examples/guides/multi-step-form/styles.vue',
     '/_content/examples/guides/multi-step-form/final-form/utils.js',
     '/_content/examples/guides/multi-step-form/final-form/useSteps.js'
   ]"